TinkerTools/tinker9/doc/manual/m/install/buildwithcmake.rst

 "include/fftw3.h" and "lib/libfftw3" are expected to be found.

 **-DHOST (host) = 1**
-Flag to compile to GPU (with value 0) or CPU (with value 1) version.
+Flag to compile to GPU (with value 0 or OFF) or CPU (with value 1 or ON) version.

 **-DPREC (prec) = d**
 Precision of the floating-point numbers.
 With flag "d", all of the